FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 This command is mainly used for welding machine peripherals.
 Before adding this command, please confirm whether the welding machine configuration is completed in the user peripherals.
 For details, see the chapter on robot peripherals.

-"A-V" configuration and "V-V" configuration, by configuring the corresponding relationship between the welding current, voltage and the controller's analog quantity, the controller calculates the corresponding analog quantity voltage and outputs it to the corresponding analog quantity output port.
+**Step1**:"A-V" configuration and "V-V" configuration, by configuring the corresponding relationship between the welding current, voltage and the controller's analog quantity, the controller calculates the corresponding analog quantity voltage and outputs it to the corresponding analog quantity output port.

-Output voltage range: 0~10V, welding voltage range: 0~700V, welding current range: 0~1000A.
+- Output voltage range: 0~10V
+- , welding voltage range: 0~700V
+- welding current range: 0~1000A

 .. important:: When configuring the output AO, welding current, and welding voltage, you need to select the I/O type.
 If you select controller I/O, you need to select the corresponding output AO.